stdevel/osad2019-iac/terraform/README.md

 # Deploy a new Linux machine from template

-This terraform configuration deploys a new Linux machine from a template.
+This terraform configuration deploys a new Linux machine from a template (*the one we built with [Packer](../packer/).

 # Prerequisites
 Ensure to have the following requirements fulfilled: